 It’s usually easy to spot the people who did this correctly when driving through a neighborhood in early spring.

-What Fertilizer Is Best for Last Treatment?
+What Fertilizer Is Best for Last Application for Cool Season Grass?

 We’ve already established that you don’t necessarily need a fertilizer labeled as ‘Winterizer’, just a fertilizer that contains mostly nitrogen.

 The great thing is you can shop around for deals.
 Since it’s the end of the season, big box stores have fertilizers on clearance.
 The only fertilizer that is actually still marked up are the ones labeled winterizer.
 Save yourself some money.